jspecify/jspecify/docs/user-guide.md

 ```

 In this example, both methods are in the scope of `@NullMarked`, so plain `String`
-means "a reference to a string, not null". `@Nullable String` continues
+means "a reference to a string object, not null". `@Nullable String` continues
-to mean "a reference to a string, or null".
+to mean "a reference to a string object, or null".
 Tools should warn you if you
-try to pass a "reference to a string, or null" to `spaceIndex`, since its
+try to pass a "reference to a string object, or null" to `spaceIndex`, since its
 argument can't be null, and indeed it will throw NullPointerException if given a
 null argument.